BetaNYC is a civic organization dedicated to improving lives in New York through civic design, technology, and data.

 You can reach him at noel(-at-)beta(-d0t-)nyc or on twitter at @noneck.

-Kate Nicholson — Director of Partnerships and Events
+Kate Nicholson (she/her) — Director of Partnerships, Programs and Events

 Kate has a MFA in Design for Social Innovation from School of Visual Arts and a BA in Economics from Tufts University where she also minored in Entrepreneurial Leadership Studies.
-A native New Yorker and an avid traveler, Kate identifies as both a global and local citizen.
-When she’s not spending her time with great people doing what she loves at the office, she is engaged in the civic tech and social innovation scenes in NYC.
-She welcomes new perspectives and is always up for a or a .
+A native New Yorker and an avid traveler, Kate identifies as a global and local citizen.
+When she is not spending her time with great people doing what she loves at the office, she is engaged with the civic tech and design communities in NYC or discovering a new corner of the city.
+She invites new perspectives and is always up for a or a.

 Civic Innovation Apprenticeship Program Members